prithvia28/TradingRecSys/README.md

 # 📈 FinnXperts - Multi-Agent Stock Recommendation System

-**TradingRecSys** is an intelligent, multi-agent stock recommendation system that uses a goal-driven architecture to analyze, recommend, and manage trades with a focus on execution quality and risk management.
+**FinnXperts** is an intelligent, multi-agent stock recommendation system that uses a goal-driven architecture to analyze, recommend, and manage trades with a focus on execution quality and risk management.

 Built with ❤️ using Python, Streamlit, and a modular agent-based design, this app is ideal for both educational and experimental financial AI applications.